PECOS-packages/PECOS/design/instr-program-mvp.md

 Implement the smallest useful version of the typed instruction model end to end.
-A user must be able to construct one two-patch surface-code experiment in Rust or Python, select implementations explicitly, lower it directly to a normalized `TickCircuit`, optionally lower the same physical plan through Guppy/QIS, and build a DEM.
+A user must be able to construct one two-patch surface-code experiment in Rust or Python, select implementations explicitly, lower it to a portable protocol-level physical plan and then to a normalized `TickCircuit`, optionally lower the same protocol plan through Guppy/QIS, and build a DEM.

 This document is normative for the MVP.
 The companion design explains how the model later grows to modules, PHIR, code switching, structured control,